syrusgutierrez/ph-doh-hospital-access-sql/README.md

 - How many DOH hospitals exist per region
 - Hospital availability relative to population
 - Which regions fall below the national average
-- How many hospitals are needed for underserved regions to catch up
+- How many hospitals are needed for the most underserved region to reach the national average

 The main goal of this project is to show my SQL skills and analytical thinking, not dashboards or machine learning.